Stove Top Beef Stew

 I highly recommend cutting a chuck roast yourself.
 If you buy the pre-cut stew meat, they usually don’t have enough fat on them for stew.
 You definitely need some beautiful marbling for flavor.

-Since this recipe is scaled down for two servings, you only need 1/2 pound of meat.
+Since this beef stew for two recipe is scaled down, you only need 1/2 pound of meat.
 However, most chuck roasts are larger than this.
 You can either ask your butcher for a smaller cut or buy what you can and freeze what you don’t use.

 I like to portion my meat into half pound sizes before freezing.
 That way I can grab only what I need to defrost in the future.